Language Models Meet World Models: Embodied Experiences Enhance Language Models: Experiments

 A previous study on prompting multiple QA questions~\cite{robinson2022leveraging} introduces two prompting methods, multiple choice prompt and cloze prompt, and two normalization methods, length, and unconditioned normalization.
 For all the multi-choice QA tasks, we choose the combination of prompting and normalization methods which yields the best performance on a held out set.

-To further verify the effectiveness of our method, we evaluate our finetuned models on the {\bf bAbI} dataset.
+To further verify the effectiveness of our method, we evaluate our finetuned {GPT-Neo and GPT-J} on the {\bf bAbI} dataset.
 Specifically. we select 8 test sets from bAbI that align with the abilities covered in our collected embodied experiences.
-We include the description of each test set in Appendix \ref{sec:appendix}.
+We include the description of each test set in Appendix \ref{appendix:babi}.
 For all the bAbI tasks, we do 2-shot learning by providing 2 in-context exemplars in the input prompts.

 Besides downstream tasks, we also want to ensure that our approach does not hurt language modeling performance of the models.
-Therefore, following previous work~\cite{schick2023toolformer}, we evaluate {\bf perplexity} on a subset of Pile~\cite{pile} test set, which is the pretraining dataset for both GPT-Neo and GPT-J. We sampled 5000 examples from Pile test set for evaluation.
+Therefore, following previous work~\cite{schick2023toolformer}, we evaluate the {\bf perplexity} on a subset of Pile~\cite{pile} test set, which is the pretraining dataset for GPT-Neo and GPT-J. We sampled 5000 examples from Pile test set for evaluation.